KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 Osler writes: "AI systems are reliant on our own accounts of our lives.
 They simply lack the embodied experience and social embeddedness in the world to know when they should go along with us and when to push back."

 This observation contains a legitimate concern wrapped in a register error.
-The legitimate concern: AI systems that accept all user input as veridical lack the capacity for independent verification.
+The legitimate concern: AI systems that accept all input from their interlocutor as veridical lack the capacity for independent verification.
 The register error: treating embodied experience and social embeddedness as *necessary conditions* for epistemic reliability.

 SN04 established that panpsychism, physicalism, and idealism each operate at specific registers within the lattice architecture and commit characteristic errors when they treat their register as the total architecture.
 Osler's framework commits an analogous error: it treats the Superficial Soul / Superficial Mind register (L₂, SS / SM — the socially embedded, identity-aware cognitive interface) as the epistemically authoritative register, and treats cognitive processes that operate at other registers (particularly DS / DM, where deep structural cognition occurs) as epistemically suspect.